vvscode/docs/docs/sms/sms-smpp.md

 ---
-title: "SMPP"
+title: SMPP
+excerpt: >-
-excerpt: "For our customers that require low level control of SMS messaging and lowest possible latency we offer our Enhanced SMPP service."
+  For our customers that require low level control of SMS messaging and lowest possible latency we offer our Enhanced SMPP service.
 ---
 > **Note**
 >